InfluxDB schema design recommendations

 1726ZA, you have to use either SQL pattern

 SELECT * FROM home WHERE sensor LIKE '%id-1726ZA%'

 SELECT * FROM home WHERE sensor =~ /id-1726ZA/

 SQL pattern matching and regular expressions both complicate the query and are less performant than simple equality expressions.

-The better approach would be to write each sensor attribute as an individual tag:
+The better approach would be to write each sensor attribute as a separate tag:

 home,location=kitchen,sensor_model=A612,sensor_id=1726ZA temp=72.1 home,location=bath,sensor_model=A612,sensor_id=2635YB temp=71.8

 To query data from the sensor with ID

 1726ZA using this schema, you can use a